The New England Journal of Medicine April 14, 2005

 Multicenter, Europe

-Population Patients with symptomatic (NYHA class III or IV) heart failure, LVEF ≤35%, and cardiac dyssynchrony despite optimal pharmacological therapy.
+Population Patients with NYHA class III or IV heart failure, LVEF ≤35%, and cardiac dyssynchrony (QRS ≥120 ms) despite receiving optimal pharmacological therapy.

-Outcome Composite of all-cause mortality or unplanned hospitalization for a major cardiovascular event.
+Outcome Composite of death from any cause or an unplanned hospitalization for a major cardiovascular event.

 Study Limitations